onvista-media/modelgen/README.md

 ## Building and running

-Clone the repo and `cd` to it, then run `swift run modelgen -i <input> -o <outputDir>` with `input` being your openapi spec in JSON format, and `outputDir` the name of the directory where the generator will place its output files, one `.swift` file per schema.
-Alternatively, use [`mint`](https://github.com/yonaskolb/mint) to run: `mint run onvista-media/modelgen ...`.
+Clone the repo and `cd` to it, then run `swift run ModelGen -i <input> -o <outputDir>` with `input` being your openapi spec in JSON format, and `outputDir` the name of the directory where the generator will place its output files, one `.swift` file per schema.
+Alternatively, use [`mint`](https://github.com/yonaskolb/mint) to run: `mint run onvista-media/ModelGen ...`.

 We currently support running on macOS 13.